 Letters From Jett is a southern band, One part Rock, and one part Country.
 The individual band members have quite a long history of musical endeavors.
 The band consists of singer Heath Molton, drummer(and Heath’s little brother) Gunnar Molton, bassist Lucas Peterson, and Trace Foster on lead guitar and keyboards.
 The story of how Letters From Jett came together begins in Nashville….

 Heath began his career in music behind a drum kit.
 He played drums in a band in Nashville for a year and a half with Joe Don Rooney, who would later go on to form Rascal Flatts.
 Not feeling that the project had any legs to it, Heath moved to Eureka Springs, Arkansas where he played the drums in a theatre for a year.
 It was there where Heath finally decided to do his own thing, which meant stepping out from behind the drums and grabbing a microphone and guitar.
 Of his transition to the front man, Heath says, “I assumed it would have been a little scary going from anonymity behind the kit to being in the front leading the charge, but I found it was a natural progression.”

 Upon returning home, Heath knew it was time to get serious and get a project that he had always envisioned off the ground.
 Heath recruited his then 14-year-old brother Gunnar, who had become quite the drummer himself, to join him, and the beginnings of the band was taking shape.

 Other band members came onboard, and songs were learned, but there was a problem when the band decided to hit the road.
-Gunnar was still in school and too young to play at the bars and clubs where the band would be playing.
+Gunnar was too young to play at the bars and clubs where the band would be playing.
 Heath had to make the tough choice of letting his brother go and replacing him in the band.
 “I was devastated,” Gunnar recounts,

 “I never considered myself young.
 This was my life, and now it was taken away.”